Effective perturbation theory for linear operators: Abstract

 \section{Abstract}

-We propose a new approach to the spectral theory of perturbed linear operators, in the case of a simple isolated eigenvalue.
-We obtain two kind of results: ``radius bounds'' which ensure perturbation theory applies for perturbations up to an explicit size, and ``regularity bounds'' which control the variations of eigendata to any order.
+We propose a new approach to the spectral theory of perturbed linear operators in the case of a simple isolated eigenvalue.
+We obtain two kinds of results: ``radius bounds'' which ensure perturbation theory applies for perturbations up to an explicit size, and ``regularity bounds'' which control the variations of eigendata to any order.
 Our method is based on the Implicit Function Theorem and proceeds by establishing differential inequalities on two natural quantities: the norm of the projection to the eigendirection, and the norm of the reduced resolvent.
 We obtain completely explicit results without any assumption on the underlying Banach space.

-In companion articles, on the one hand we apply the regularity bounds to Markov chains, obtaining non-asymptotic concentration and Berry-Esséen inequalities with explicit constants, and on the other hand we apply the radius bounds to transfer operator of intermittent maps, obtaining explicit high-temperature regimes where a spectral gap occurs.
+In companion articles, on the one hand we apply the regularity bounds to Markov chains, obtaining non-asymptotic concentration and Berry-Esseen inequalities with explicit constants, and on the other hand we apply the radius bounds to transfer operators of intermittent maps, obtaining explicit high-temperature regimes where a spectral gap occurs.